[Guide] Louis Vuitton Patterns, Prints and Materials

 How to make your world sparkle even on gloomy winter days?
 Buy a mesmerizing bag in Vernis Leather!
 Just have a look at the hypnotizing Louis Vuitton Pomme d'Amour Monogram Vernis Summit Drive Bag we have.
-This Louis Viutton print was introduced by Marc Jacobs as his first contribution shortly after he was appointed as the head of the fashion house.
+This Louis Vuitton print was introduced by Marc Jacobs as his first contribution shortly after he was appointed as the head of the fashion house.
 It became a huge success when it appeared on the shelves in 1998.
 Shining Vernis leather gives the signature Monogram pattern a brand-new look.
 This glowing effect is achieved by using patent finish on calfskin leather.

 Carrying and even storing a Vernis leather bag can be quite a challenge.
-This Louis Viutton pattern is a magnet for fingerprints due to its patent finish.
+This Louis Vuitton pattern is a magnet for fingerprints due to its patent finish.
 Even when kept in a dust bag in a closet it should be cleaned and aired once in a couple of months.
 Avoid contact of the leather with any magazines or newspapers, it would be impossible to get rid of print marks.
-You can cleaning the bag with a damp cotton cloth.
+You can clean the bag with a damp cotton cloth.